FAMILY MEALTIMES HELP...

-- Parents gauge their children's moods and learn more about what they are doing who they are doing it with.
+- Parents gauge their children’s moods and learn more about what they are doing and who they are doing it with.

 - Provide a child with a structured daily routine, increasing a sense of security and well-being.

-- Children see parents and others model healthy eating behaviors that include new foods, using moderation, and using good social manners.
+- Children see parents and others model healthy eating behaviors that include trying new foods, using moderation, and using good social manners.

 - Reduce the risk of developing childhood obesity.

 FAMILY MEALS HELP BUILD HEALTHY KIDS

 Studies show that parents and children alike think that family meals are important and enjoyable.
 There are many benefits, both social and health-related, that a family can expect when family mealtimes are part of the regular routine.
 Aim for sharing at least four family meals per week, which may include other mealtimes besides the dinner meal, and try to include your children in mealtime preparation.
 Not only will you help them learn useful skills, you’ll help them create memories to last a lifetime.

 SPEAK POSITIVELY ABOUT THE FOOD YOU ARE EATING

 Make mealtime a positive and pleasant experience by taking time to talk and learn more about your family members each day.

 Try these family mealtime conversation ideas to help get started: